Mariede/zenos/README.md

 ##  Hit log screen
  * It is an option in the game menu.
  * Shows hit logs in the game with some details, like: hit value, hit bonus, damage taken factor and reduce factor.

+## Tips
+ * Using circle (radius) for players and mobs hit boxes will improve aggro collisions when having multiple mobs over the player.